Stay Safe and Informed about Coronavirus Disease (COVID-19)

 A new study from the Harvard T.H.
 Chan School of Public Health showed that small increases in long-term particulate matter exposure are associated with large increases in the COVID-19 death rate.
 We know that long-term exposure to air pollution can worsen symptoms of lung disease and increase susceptibility to lung infection – which now includes new evidence about air pollution and COVID-19.
 We have long advocated for stronger air quality health standards.
 Please join our efforts through our Healthy Air Campaign.

-The CDC has identified smokers at high-risk for severe illness from COVID-19.
+The CDC has identified smokers might be at increased risk for severe illness from COVID-19.
 We know that smoking and vaping causes harm to the lungs, leaving lung tissue inflamed, fragile and susceptible to infection.
 In addition, tobacco use has been proven to harm the immune system and airway lining cells that contain cilia on their surface. which are our essential defenders against viruses like COVID-19.
 Without them working properly, our lungs are more vulnerable.

 If you, or someone you love, is interested in quitting smoking or vaping, visit FreedomFromSmoking.org to access our online smoking cessation program.
 Or call the Lung HelpLine at 1-800-LUNGUSA for one-on-one support.

-Several cities have reported higher rates of complications and death from COVID-19 among African Americans.
+Several cities have reported higher rates of infections, severe complications and death from COVID-19 among some racial and ethnic minority populations.
 These reports reflect the persistent inequalities in resource allocation, access to healthcare and other health stressors that communities of color experience.
 It also highlights the underlying racial disparity in the burden of lung disease among African Americans, who experience higher rates of asthma and lung cancer.
 Individuals with these chronic medical conditions – while not more likely to contract COVID-19 – could have more severe symptoms if they do become sick.

 Read our COVID-19 blog to learn more about topics in the news and important to you.
 We are talking to patients and caregivers as we navigate this pandemic together.
 We are sharing stories from healthcare providers who are supporting those affected by COVID-19.
 We are looking deeper at issues as they impact our daily lives.
 Read blog articles.